Do Payday Loans Affect Mortgage Applications and Getting a Mortgage?

 How Long Should You Wait Before Applying for a Mortgage

-Prioritizing regular, on-time mortgage payments, post-approval will further solidify your financial reliability.
+Prioritising regular, on-time mortgage payments, post-approval will further solidify your financial reliability.

 Are There Mortgage Options Available for Applicants with Bad Credit?